Ohio killer alleging racism-tainted jury seeks new trial

 The district appeals court scheduled oral arguments for Thursday morning.
 A decision isn’t expected for weeks.

 McKnight doesn’t have an execution date.
 The death penalty is on long-term hold in Ohio while the state tries to find a supply of drugs to carry out lethal injection.
+The state’s last execution was on July 18, 2018, when Ohio put to death Robert Van Hook for killing David Self in Cincinnati in 1985.

+On Sept.
+24, Christopher Vialva was executed in Terre Haute, Indiana, for killing a religious couple visiting Texas from Iowa in 1999.
+He was the first Black inmate put to death as part of the Trump administration’s resumption of federal executions after a nearly 20-year pause.
+Vialva’s was the seventh federal execution since July and the second in a week.